mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 It is this final proscription that fails the test of Pragmatic REST:
-While HATEOAS is an interesting theoretical approach to limit coupling, it does not easily apply to the Level One Project (or any other contract API design).
+While HATEOAS is an interesting theoretical approach to limit coupling, it does not easily apply to Mojaloop (or any other contract API design).
 When we take into account our audience for the interconnect APIs, we find a group of commercial entities that will be operating under a set of highly specific scheme rules.
 Interactions between the